Table of contents

 Even if you believe a reviewer’s version of events is incorrect, it often pays to briefly and politely respond with your side of the story.
 You may not be able to win over every unhappy reviewer, but people reading reviews are often savvy enough to see through unreasonable complaints.

-Businesses also have to comply with Trustpilot’s Company Guidelines, which require replies to be family friendly.
+Businesses also have to comply with Trustpilot’s Guidelines for Businesses (US version, UK version), which require replies to be family friendly.
 It’s not only a bad idea to be impolite, it’s also prohibited to respond in a threatening, abusive, libelous, offensive or unlawful way - regardless of how unfair the original review seems.

 How do I respond to reviews?